Behavioural therapy

 Flooding

-Flooding is a process generally used for those with phobias and anxiety, and involves exposing the individual to objects or situations they are afraid of in an intense and fast manner.
+Flooding is an intensive exposure technique generally used for those with phobias and anxiety, which involves rapidly exposing the individual to the source of their fear.
 An example of this would be exposing a person who is afraid of dogs to a dog for an extended period of time.
-The longer this continues with nothing bad happening, the less fearful the person becomes.
+As time passes without any negative outcome, their fear response diminishes.

 Systematic desensitisation